 Save and apply all your changes.

-NOTE: If you currently have any firewall rules hijacking or preventing lan devices from using their own public DNS servers, now would be a good time to enter an exception for 192.168.4.0/24 or zone ZERO.
+NOTE: If you currently have any firewall rules hijacking or preventing lan devices from using their own public DNS servers, now would be a good time to enter an exception for 192.168.4.0/24.
 It's going to need to be able to access public dns servers.

 Now back at the command line, you should be able to ping the Pi Zero:

 If you see ping results you're golden.
 Try ssh (again, using your own chosen network/IP):